barrida/oracle-certified-java-programmer-21/README.md

 **HashSet**

 A HashSet stores its elements in a hash table
-Pros: Adding elements and checking if an element is in the set both have constant time
+Pros: Adding elements and checking if an element is in the set both have a constant time
 Cons: You lose the order in which you inserted the elements

     Set<String> hashSet = new HashSet<>();